Dangelo-JAN/KA_Show_Reviews/README.md

 ### Run tests
 After following the install steps above, you may run the tests by running npm run test in the terminal

+To run the test in your enviroment run the following commands in the project's root directory using the terminal:

+npm test

 ## Authors